-The Committee on Claims, to whom was referred the bill (H. R. 12622) for the relief of Mary E, Winkler, having considered the same, report thereon with a recommendation that it do pass.
+The Committee on Claims, to whom was referred the bill (H. R. 12622) for the relief of Mary E. Winkler, Having considered the same, report thereon with a recommendation that it do pass in the individual affidavits, which are made valpartjöfithis reportablishi W. her H. andloyd yor said "Joseph de